 Here are the key elements you must include in message writing:

-You should begin with writing the heading as ‘MESSAGE’ in capital letters.
+You should begin by writing the heading as ‘MESSAGE’ in capital letters.
 It is supposed to be written in the centre at the top.

 On the left-hand side of the page, you have to write the date in expanded form.